KyNorthstar/blog/beta/2024-12-21-Image-generators-energy-usage.md

 # The Meta

 I spent about **72 hours** total writing this article.
 Well, probably more since I started 2024-07-05, but I don't want to think about that lol...

 I also used various search engines to find the **47+ Internet sources** linked in this article.
-I feel like I had to do **~3 searches per source** on average so we'll say I performed the equivalent of **140 Google searches**.
+I feel like my median search probably required **~3 searches per source** so we'll say I performed the equivalent of **140 Google searches**.

-I'm gonna ignore how much energy each of those sites takes, all the editing software, the server software, the browser I use and its dev tools, performing the calculations, the many Telegram discussions with friends...
+I'm gonna ignore how much energy each of those sites takes, all the editing software, the server software, the browser I use and its dev tools, performing the calculations, the many Telegram discussions with friends, quadruple-checking the math...
 I'll just look at the high-level view of how much energy the research for this blogpost took:

 <figure class="energy-usage card">